 SMTP Server resources are definitions of SMTP Servers that describe the URL and port for the SMTP Servers used by the Oracle Service Bus.
 They are global resources and can be re-used across projects with an Oracle Service Bus domain.
 If the SMTP Server is secured, then the SMTP Server resource description also carries a user name and password to gain access.
 SMTP Server resources are used while configuring Alert Destination resources and E-mail transport-based Business Services.
 SMTP Server resources must be updated or reconfigured when deployed to a new environment.
-For more information on updating SMTP Server resources during deployment, see Section 1.5.2.15, "Best Practices to Follow When Migrating Global Resources."
+For more information on updating SMTP Server resources during deployment, see Section 6.7, "Migrating Global Resources."